genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 **Entity level**

 This is row or column-level access to information.
 Different users all view the same grid, but each one sees different data.
-This is, best explained with these simple examples:
+This is best explained with these simple examples:

 * You can have user A, user B and user C all having the RIGHT_CODE to view a specific grid, but each one sees different trades in that grid.
 This enables you to separate different trading desks, for example.
 * Each user might only have access to trades for specific customers.